Showing posts with label Ellowyne Wilde. Show all posts

 Toys "R" Us and FAO Schwarz in Manhattan

 I am back from a short trip to Manhattan and I'd love to share a few pictures with you while I get unpacked and organized for the next review.
 My mom lives in New York City and so we visit every now and then--although nowhere near as often as I wish we did.
 When my kids were little, trips to FAO Schwarz and the massive Toys R Us in Times Square were nice rest stops in between more educational outings.
-Now that they are older, my boys are more interested in the Apple Store and the jazz scene, but I am still drawn to these two behemoths of toy retail.
+Now that they are older, my two are more interested in the Apple Store and the jazz scene, but I am still drawn to these two behemoths of toy retail.

 I think Times Square is impressive no matter how many times you've seen it or how old you are.
 Between the massive screens and billboards, the throngs of fascinating people, and the sidewalk sideshow-like attractions, there's always something unexpected.
 On this visit, the scene that had me stopped in my tracks was this: